Crystal bases and Newton-Okounkov bodies: Main result

-\begin{Rem} We should point out that the Gelfand-Cetlin basis (for classical groups) in general is not a crystal basis.
-Although, as the above example shows, the sets of highest terms of these two bases (regarded as polynomials on the open cell) can be identified (see also Remark \ref{rem-string-G-C}). \end{Rem}
+We should point out that the Gelfand-Cetlin basis (for classical groups) in general is not a crystal basis.
+Although as mentioned in Remark \ref{rem-string-G-C}, the string parameters of a crystal basis and Gelfand-Cetlin parameters of a Gelfand-Cetlin basis coincide after a fixed linear change of coordinates.
+It is interesting to note that in Okounkov's result the lowest term of polynomials appears as opposed to highest term valuation in our Theorem \ref{th-main}. \end{Rem}

+\begin{Rem}[Schubert varieties] { Let $w$ be a Weyl group element of length $\ell$.
+Given a reduced decomposition